Mahlet-Inc/hobbits/docs/plugin-developer-guide.md

 useful somehow (e.g. if there were some metrics worth presenting separately from the plugin that generated them.)

-`getDisplayWidget` and `getControlsWidget` provide the display and (optional) controls for a display plugin.
-They both take a `DisplayHandle` as their sole parameter.
+`renderConfig` returns a `DisplayRenderConfig` that provides some basic guidance on how the display should be rendered, for example, whether or not it should be rendered asynchronously on a secondary thread.

-The `DisplayHandle` provides access to a variety of things that a display might need to access (e.g. the current bit container), or set (e.g. the bit that is currently being hovered over by the mouse.)
+`setDisplayHandle` is how the plugin receives the shared `DisplayHandle` which provides access to a variety of things that a display might need to access (e.g. the current bit container), or set (e.g. the bit that is currently being hovered over by the mouse.)
+It also lets the display set things like the currently displayed range of bits with `DisplayHandle::setRenderedRange`.

+`renderDisplay` is the primary display rendering function that takes the a viewport size, `QJsonObject` parameters, and an `ActionProgress` instance.
+It returns a `DisplayResult` which contains a `QImage` and the `QJsonObject` parameters that will enable the operation to be duplicated exactly.
+This method may be executed on a secondary thread (see [threads guidance above](#threads))

+`renderOverlay` is similar to `renderDisplay`, but it does not receive an `ActionProgress`.
+An overlay is generally something that might get adjusted more frequently and separately from the main display, like a hover-over tooltip.
+It generally is not executed on a secondary thread, but it can be (for example in a `DisplayPrinter` exporter)

 ### Import/Export Interface

 Import/Export plugins import and/or export bit containers for use in Hobbits.
-The simplest of these plugins is the "File Data" plugin that imports/exports raw binary data from/to files.
+A simple example of an ImporterExporter is the "File Data" plugin that imports/exports raw binary data from/to files.

 `canExport` and `canImport` return a boolean value indicating whether or not the plugin is capable of importing or exporting (e.g. you might want a plugin that can import data but not export it.)
 You can return `false` in both methods, but that would be impolite.

-`importBits` and `exportBits` both receive a map of arguments (which might be empty) and a pointer to a `QWidget` that should be used as the parent to any GUI elements generated by the plugin (e.g. a file dialog.)
+`importBits` and `exportBits` both receive `QJsonObject` parameters, and an `ActionProgress` instance.

 `exportBits` also receives a bit container that should be exported.
+It returns an `ExportResult` with the `QJsonObject` parameters that will enable the operation to be duplicated exactly.

-`importBits` returns a non-empty bit container if it was successful at importing data.
+`importBits` returns a non-empty bit container in its `ImportResult `if it was successful at importing data along with the `QJsonObject` parameters.

 ## Helpful Tools